I have hearing loss and I love a good Netflix binge. But the thing is, that combo doesn't always work well together.

 Avantree HT4186 - In The Ear Comfort

-The Avantree HT4186 comes with the same easy setup as the previous option, but this model gives you an in-the-ear headphone style that might be more comfortable for many people.
-This style is especially useful for those who wear glasses.
+The Avantree HT4186 comes with the same easy (and universal) setup as Sennheiser headphones, but this model gives you an in-the-ear headphone style at a lower price.

 Option #2 Pros: Hear your environment + the TV and interact with those around you while watching